nicksp/fe-codestyle/html.md

   <!-- Recommended -->
   The symbol for the copyright is “©”.
   ```
-- **Use a new line** for every block, list, or table element, and indent every such child element.
+- **Use a new line** for every block, list, or table element, and **indent** every such child element.
 Also, indent them if they are child elements of a block, list, or table element.
 - **Separate structure from presentation and from behavior.** Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.
-- **Omit `type` attributes for style sheets and scripts.** Do not use type attributes for style sheets (unless not using CSS) and scripts (unless not using JavaScript).
+- **Omit `type` attributes for style sheets and JS scripts.** Do not use type attributes for stylesheets and JavaScript files.

   ```html
   <!-- Not recommended -->